How to Create an Authentic Culture in Your Workplace

 Encourage Open Communication

-It’s important to focus on encouraging open communication between employees for many reasons.
-Open communication has many positive benefits, including reducing miscommunications in the day-to-day.
-More importantly, open communication enables employees to share their opinion and authentic selves.
+It’s important to encourage open communication between employees for many reasons.
+Open communication has many positive benefits, including reducing miscommunications day-to-day.
+More importantly, it enables employees to share their opinions and authentic selves.

 When employees hold back what they have to say based on fear or distrust, it never helps the company.
 Even if employees generally hold unpopular opinions, they should still be welcome to share them.
 Every perspective is important in the workplace.